 Palm Cove Beach Activities

-The standout beauty of our beaches in Tropical North Queensland is that the rainforest meets the reef, literally.
+The standout beauty of our beaches in Tropical North Queensland is that the rainforest meets the Great Barrier Reef, literally and the Palm Cove beach is one of those.

 On Saturday night a decadent progressive dinner is hosted where people can travel from one restaurant to the other for entre, mains, desserts and pre and post dinner drinks to experience as many aspects of Palm Cove's award winning Restaurants as possible.